indygreg/mozilla-build-analyzer/README.rst

     # Windows 7 reftests.
     $ mbd build-logs-synchronize --builder-pattern mozilla-central_win7_test_pgo-reftest

+    # Only import logs for mozilla-central after 2013-03-28.
+    $ mbd build-logs-synchronize --after 2013-03-28 --category mozilla-central

 Importing logs takes a long time.
-And, it consumes a *lot* of internet bandwidth.
-But, the good news is you only need to do this once (at least once per job) because logs are idempotent.
+And, it consumes a *lot* of bandwidth.
+But, the good news is you only need to do this once (at least once per build) because logs are idempotent.

-*Currently we don't do anything with logs, so it's probably not worth it to fetch them yet.*

 Analyzing Data
 ==============